fierceeo/SimplePolice/README.md

 /police help - displays all the police commands

 /police admin help - displays all the admin commands

+/police admin police add (player) - adds a police

+/police admin jail add (name) - creates a jail

+/police admin frisk add - adds the item in your hand to the frisk list

 /911 - calls the police